JPKusumi/GreenfieldPQC/README.md

 Hence, a key feature of the new normal is that devs and storage systems must accomodate larger data sizes for keys and hashes.
 While 256 bits is 32 bytes, 512 bits is 64 bytes.

 Package note.
-This package is best for green field development — new projects, not legacy systems.
+This package is best for green field development ï¿½ new projects, not legacy systems.
 Corporate, legacy systems need more than code; database schemas may need to change, and they may choose to re-encrypt vulnerable data.
 Conversely, if you are on a green field project, then you can drop in this package and go.
 The name, GreenfieldPQC, indicates that brown field redevelopment on legacy systems is out of scope for this package.

 Upon review, Grok has said, "This library is suitable for greenfield projects transitioning to the 'new normal' of quantum-safe cryptography."